gleannyc/documentation/docs/public-roadmap/public-roadmap.md

 ## In Progress

-- Custom color palettes
-- Embedding (beta)
+- Demo projects
-- Metric filters
+- Metric Filters
-- Project invite links
+- Restore and Delete
-- Resource archive
+- Slack integration
-- Self-service project provisioning for sharing data with partners
+- Upload a dataset
+- Web editor for DataOps

 ## Up Next

 We're thinking about building these next:

 - Collections in DataOps
-- Custom fields
 - Custom filters
-- Demo projects
+- Dynamic Breakouts
 - Enhanced table capabilities
 - Pivot tables
 - Public links
-- Slack integration
-- Spreadsheet datasets
 - SSO

 ## On the Horizon